derxir/n2w_public/README.md

 ## Design and Implementation
 1. #### Scope(Boundary) of the problem
     - The input is a string of text.
 The text can be in any natural language.
 The source of intput can be read from memory, file, network, etc.
     - The output is a string of numbers in words.
-The words can be in any natural language.
+The words can be in any natural languages.
-    - A valid number can be int, float, scientific notion, etc. In this version, int is supported.
+    - The string of a valid number can be of type int, float, scientific notion, etc. In this version, int is supported.
     - Given target language English, the output is made up of a finite set of number words.
 Therefore a full enumeration of building words should be provided